 In order to tap into local knowledge of the creek system, Brian invited the existing Enoggera Creek Committee, under the leadership of Trevor Ozanne, a lecturer in horticulture at Grovely TAFE, to form the nucleus of the steering committee to establish SOWN.
 The SOWN Committee was formed on 1st March 1994 and Bob Whiteman was the first Chair.
 Because it had not been incorporated, initially operated under the auspice of the Men of The Trees Inc.

-The committee’s first action was to establish six simple objectives, which read as follows:
+The committee’s first action was to establish six objectives:

 - Provide a working model for the rehabilitation of waterways and their local environments.